Welcome to Pretty Presets & Actions! We're so glad you're here.

-Finding great photography locations near to you will take some investigative work on your part, but along with that you can also use some new tools that I will share with you later on in this post.
-But first let's go over why using a great photography location is important, and later I will go over the attributes that I feel make a photography location great!
+Finding great photography locations near you will take some investigative work on your part, but along with that, you can also use some new tools that I will share with you later on in this post.

 When you can’t compete on price point (and I really urge you not to try), you need to find something else that distinguishes you from the rest.
 Something that makes potential clients say, "Yes, I have to use her (or him) as my photographer."

-Besides using good old fashioned physical location scouting, there are some wonderful new tools available for photographers to use that will help give you a head start and narrow down your search.
+Besides using good old-fashioned physical location scouting, there are some wonderful new tools available for photographers to use that will help give you a head start and narrow your search.

 One of my favorites is ShotHotSpot - a great search engine that uses location data automatically pulled from images on Flickr and Panoramio to locate favorite photography locations.
-You just to enter the location you want to search and the website will quickly compile the results.
+Just type in the location you want to search, and the website will quickly compile the results.

 For me, as a natural light photographer, the lighting at a location is the thing I look for first.
-I try to find and visit potential spots during the golden hour, when the light is the most magical.
+I try to find and visit potential spots during the golden hour when the light is the most magical.
 I usually have my favorite subjects in tow (my three boys), so I can take a few test shots and experiment with different settings.
-Some locations may be beautiful, but they just don’t get very much magical light, and I have to pass.
-For me, the light is the #1 most important factor.
+Some locations may be beautiful, but they don’t get much magical light, so I have to pass.
+For me, light is the #1 most important factor.

 I use one farm location that has a gorgeous old truck, painted teal blue, onsite.
 It’s not an obvious backdrop for professional photography, but it’s a favorite among my clients.
-I also love shooting at farms with animals onsite.
-Whether it’s a horse in the background or a child holding a bunny, photography with animals is something that can be a strong differentiator.
+I also love shooting at farms with animals on site.
+Whether it’s a horse in the background or a child holding a bunny, photography with animals can be a strong differentiator.

 Another favorite of mine is a local greenhouse specializing in orchids.
-This provides the perfect setting for my stylized child photography (another way I differentiate myself).
-The orchid location is not immediately obvious as a photography location, and yet, there is something truly magical in the images I’ve been able to capture there.
-The greenhouse itself is filled with gorgeous orchids, but there is also a barn onsite which provides a totally different look - all at one easy location.
+This provides the perfect setting for my styled child photography (another way I differentiate myself).
+The orchid location is not immediately apparent as a photography location, and yet, there is something truly magical in the images I’ve been able to capture there.

-When I find a place, I’m always very respectful to the owners and offer to pay a fee per day or per session.
-This makes it more of a collaborative effort, and I truly prefer it when there is something in it for them.
+When I find a nice location, I’m always very respectful to the owners and offer to pay a per-day or per-session fee.
+This makes it more of a collaborative effort, and I genuinely prefer when there is something in it for them.
 If it’s a public spot, like a park or historical site, be sure to find out if the city requires a permit to shoot there.
 Make sure you do this BEFORE taking photos!

 I try to be somewhat secretive about my favorite locations.
-In a perfect world, I’m the only photographer shooting there, but even if this is the case at the beginning, it is rarely that way for long.
-Your clients will share their images online and in social networks, and if other photographers admire what you are doing (which you hope they will!), they may come looking for your location or something similar.
+In a perfect world, I’m the only photographer shooting there, but even if this is the case initially, it rarely stays that way for long.
+Your clients will share their images online and on social networks, and if other photographers admire what you are doing (which you hope they will!), they may come looking for your location or something similar.

-This is to be expected, but you don’t have to make it easy for them!
-I avoid specifying locations on my website, and even when selling mini sessions online, I just give a general description of the location but never include the address.
+This is expected, but you don’t have to make it easy for them!
+I avoid specifying locations on my website, and even when selling mini-sessions online, I only give a general description of the place but never include the address.
 I message it to clients individually.

 Fortunately, my little tribe loves to explore, so family outings often double as scouting trips.
-I admit, looking for photography locations is one of the things I most enjoy about being a professional photographer.
+I admit that looking for photography locations is one of the things I enjoy most about being a professional photographer.

-These are the foundations I use for finding great spots to shoot, but what about you?
+These are the foundations I use for finding great spots to take photos.
+What about you?